 Parallel parking is more intimidating to most new drivers than your typical perpendicular parking (the kind you do in most parking lots).
 It involves steering in reverse, precise positioning, and quite a few obstructions you could accidentally scrape.
-You’ll need to learn parallel parking if you plan on driving in the city, and there’s a good chance you’ll be tested on this skill at the DMV or DPS test center when you upgrade from your permit to your driver license.
-Yeah, that’s right.
-This could be on your driver test.
+You'll need to learn parallel parking if you plan on driving in the city, and there's a good chance you'll be tested on this skill at the DMV or DPS test center when you upgrade from your permit to your driver license.
+Yeah, that's right.
+This will likely be on your driver test.
 But it’s going to be okay.
 Like most driving techniques, parallel parking just takes some practice.
-Once you understand the steps for successful parallel parking, it’s pretty easy to do without tapping a rear bumper or ending up embarrassingly far from the curb.
-And trust us, this is one parking skill you’re going to want to have.
+Once you understand the steps, it’s pretty easy to do without tapping a rear bumper or ending up embarrassingly far from the curb.
+And trust us, this is one parking skill you're going to want to have.

 While you're driving, look for available parking spaces on the curb along the side of the street.
 The ideal parking spot will be at least one and a half times the length of your vehicle.
 Don’t try to squeeze into tiny spaces between other cars, especially if you’re a beginner and you don’t drive an equally tiny vehicle.
 Also, make sure you’re not too close to a fire hydrant, intersection, tow-away zone, etc.

 Got your eye on the perfect spot?
 Claim it!
 Turn on your turn signal ASAP so that any drivers, pedestrians, or bicyclists behind you understand that you’re about to park.
 Using your signal is an important step, especially when there's a lot of traffic on the roads.
 You don't want to confuse or endanger other drivers by stopping or reversing in a lane of travel without warning them.
 Drive past the empty space to pull up even with the vehicle in front of the space.
 You will be side by side with this other parked car.